 Intercultural Dynamics in the Church

-How is effective church leadership developed in a multiethnic context?
+How is effective church leadership developed in a multi-ethnic context?
 How can cultural tensions in the church be resolved?
 What are the dynamics of a multi-ethnic church?
-What are the effective models for multi-ethnic churches?
+What are effective models for multi-ethnic churches?

-Download Mark’s seminar on Missional in a Multi-Ethnic Context: The Need for Positive Partnerships: Missional multiethnic notes
+- Seminar notes on Missional in a Multi-Ethnic Context: The Need for Positive Partnerships.

 Resolving Intercultural Conflicts

-Gleaned from the experiences of a number of practitioners and the study of intercultural church settings, this workshop on the problem of power distance in intercultural relationships explores methods of overcoming those tensions that can hamper a multi-ethnic church from becoming all that God intends.
+Gleaned from the experiences of a number of practitioners and the study of intercultural church settings, this workshop on the problem of power distance explores methods of overcoming tensions that can prevent a multi-ethnic church from becoming all that God intends.
 Read Cross-Cultural Impact articles: Leadership, Mutual Invitation and Language of Respect

 Nurturing Intercultural Health in the Church

-One of our initiatives to service our churches is the development of a workshop that introduces people to the dynamics of intercultural relationships and provides direction to deal effectively with the inevitable tensions that occur in a multiethnic environment.
-This workshop is a good first step for both churches that are seeking ways to deepen intercultural relationships within the congregation as well as providing a platform for greater cooperation between monoethnic churches that have different cultural orientation.
-The workshop is offered to church leadership and interested members upon request.
+This workshop introduces the dynamics of intercultural relationships and provides direction to deal effectively with the inevitable tensions.
+This is a good first step for both churches that are seeking ways to deepen intercultural relationships within the congregation, as well as providing a platform for greater cooperation between mono-ethnic churches that have different cultural orientations.
+The workshop is offered to church leadership and interested members.

-The 4 hour workshop which includes stimulating interaction between the members of the ethnic groups represented is divided into two parts:
+The 4-hour workshop includes interaction between the members of the ethnic groups represented.
+It is divided into two parts:

 - Part 1: Understanding Cultural Dynamics